+Discuss your full medical history with your medical provider so they can prescribe the anxiety or depression medication that’s right for you.
 Be sure to tell your healthcare provider about your allergies before taking Zoloft.
 Even if you’re not allergic to the medication itself, you may be allergic to one or more of the inactive ingredients.

-Additionally, tell your healthcare provider if you or your family has a history of any of the following conditions:
+Tell your healthcare provider if you or your family has a history of any of the following conditions:

 - Bipolar disorder